The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Invertibility of layer potentials. Layer potential representations of solutions

-\bp By Proposition~\ref{p6.5} and preceding discussion, the operator $(S^L)^\pm: L^p(\rn)\to \dot L^p_1(\rn)$ is bounded and invertible.
+In the assumptions of the present Corollary, the operator $(S^L)^\pm: L^p(\rn)\to \dot L^p_1(\rn)$ is bounded and invertible.
 It follows that the operator is bounded and invertible.
-Taking in account \eqref{eq5.16}, the solvability of the Dirichlet problem via the representation \eqref{eq1.15} follows immediately once we observe that $h \in L_{-1}^{p'}$ if and only if there exists $\vec H \in L^{p'}$ such that $\div_{\|} \vec H=h$, with the accompanying norm equivalence. \ep
+Moreover, compatibility of inverses would be inherited by the dual.
+Taking in account \eqref{eq5.16}, the solvability of the Dirichlet problem via the representation \eqref{eq1.15} essentially follows immediately once we observe that $h \in L_{-1}^{p'}$ if and only if there exists $\vec H \in L^{p'}$ such that $\div_{\|} \vec H=h$, with the accompanying norm equivalence.
+Note that we already showed in the proof of Corollary~\ref{c6.8} that, in the presence of compatibility, the solution with $C_0^\infty$ data furnished by layer potentials is indeed the weak solution, thus complying with our definitions. \ep